givenmnisi6/Digital-Wellnests/README.md

 # Digital Wellnests

-Based on the book *Digital Wellnests: Let us play in safe nests!* by Rachel Fischer & Sune von Solms.
+Based on the book *Digital Wellnests: Let us play in safe nests!* by Rachel Fischer & Suné von Solms.

 **Digital Wellnests** is a serious game designed to promote digital well-being and safety for preschool-aged children.
 Through engaging storytelling, interactive gameplay, and educational mini-games, it helps young learners develop healthy digital habits in a playful and meaningful way.